PLATFORM 2020 POINT ZERO

-PLATFORM 2020 x Through the Lens Collective: Call for Entries
+PLATFORM 2020 × Through the Lens Collective

-POINT ZERO
+POINT ZERO.

 An 8-month photography studio for women photographers across Africa & SWANA